renggli/dart-more/README.md

 ### Installation

-Follow the _Installing_ instructions on https://pub.dartlang.org/packages/more.
+Follow the installation instructions on [dart packages](https://pub.dartlang.org/packages/more#-installing-tab-).

 Import one or more of the packages into your Dart code using: